What qualification can I earn?

 - You will need to factor in approx 8 hours’ additional study time over 16 weeks for each module that you take (up to 4 modules in total) over and above the usual weekly study hours.

 - Unless you have a very strong academic background or significant extra time available for study, we recommend that you do not take language modules at the very outset of your studies.
 You can begin a module in the second half of your first year, or in later years of study.

-- Taking the courses with assessment and accreditation, if and when this is available, will incur a higher fee – approx £300 per module.
+- Taking the courses with assessment and accreditation, will incur a higher fee – approx £300 per module.

 If you would like to receive more information regarding the study of biblical languages, please indicate this preference on your application form and we will ensure you are kept up to date as opportunities develop.
 This is not a commitment to take these modules but allows us to plan and ensures that you are kept informed.

 No. We have students enrolled on our Seminary course from all around the UK, across Europe, and beyond.
 We encourage physical participation as far as possible, but also offer a virtual hub for those students for whom travel to residentials or seminar days in the UK would prohibit them from studying with us.
 A good internet connection is needed for residentials and seminar days.
 Each seminar day is scheduled within a given two week window, but each tutor will agree specific dates and times within that window to suit the needs of their own group.
 Note that the timing of Seminar days are usually scheduled to fit within the working day of a UK or European time zone.

 We value meeting physically for our residential weeks and seminar days wherever possible, recognising the way this deepens relationships and enhances learning in community, and continue to expect this as the default for the majority of students.
 However with a growing number of students based outside of the UK and Europe, including those involved in cross cultural mission and ministry abroad, we do provide the possibility of fully-remote study through our Virtual Hub.
 If you have a strong case for fully remote learning, please set out the reasons for this in your application.